E4-Computer-Engineering/clustering-mis/README.md

 ```

 Each line corresponds to a different cluster.
 Each of its comma-separated values corresponds to a point from the original input file.

+### Silhouette

+Running the `silhouette` executable will compute and output the Silhouette score of a given clustering as a decimal number between -1 and 1.

 ## Workflow run